helmedeiros/front-end-formations/README.md

 Using the new semantics of HTML elements, mark up “invitation-only” to have “stress emphasis.” in level_1/7/index.html

 #### STRONG IMPORTANCE
-In old days of HTML4 the `strong` was meant to strong emphasis, and now it semanticaly express "strong importance".
+In old days of HTML4 the `strong` was meant to strong emphasis, and now it semantically express "strong importance".

 Usage example:
 ```html